Advertisement

 Since some of my dearest have always lived at a distance, I have exceptional care package experience.
 I’ve sent shortbread rounds stacked in decorated paper towel rolls resembling Christmas crackers; slabs of chocolate-enrobed toffee, including a tiny hammer for breaking; and swaddled sugar cookie snowflakes across the country.

 The act of baking is greater than its ingredients.
 Baking is gloriously unnecessary, unapologetically frivolous, and utterly celebratory.
-Holiday baking always amplifies the effect and, even as these bundles of seasonal joy take a little extra consideration beyond tying a bow, their impact is especially meaningful right now.
+Holiday baking always amplifies the effect and, even as these bundles of seasonal joy take a little extra consideration beyond tying a bow, their impact is especially meaningful.
 Here’s five tips on how to successfully ship cookies.

 Not all baked goods are suited for travel.
 The delicate (ethereal tuiles, bubbled cannoli) or those requiring refrigeration (cream-stuffed profiteroles, untempered chocolates) demand hand delivery.
 The same holds for soft, smearable toppings and frostings, or tenuously gelled fillings.
 Finicky bits and bobs will likely dislodge during transport.
 Forgo dainty lattices on pies and accept that sprinkles may arrive in the package rather than on the cake.